 Students & Youth

 Through interactive workshops, youth are made aware of the impact of prejudice and discrimination and are empowered to take action to address these issues within their schools and communities.
+Some of our programs include:

 SHSM Anti-Oppression and Allyship Training